Book a pandit for Sabarimala Temple in a single click

 It is prohibited for women between the ages of 10 and 55 to visit Sabarimala.
 Inside the temple grounds, women over the age limit should wear a saree.

-Mid-April is when the Malayali New Year, also known as Vishu, is observed.
+The Malayali New Year, also known as Vishu, is observed in mid-April.
 People adorn their homes with lights and put on new clothing.
-Payasam, Appam, and milk sweets are offered to God.
-Rice, fruits, areca nuts, canna flowers, mirrors, and coins are brought to the Lord in a ritualistic arrangement, and pooja is then performed for them.
+Devotees Offer Payasam, Appam, and milk sweets to God.
+They arrange rice, fruits, areca nuts, canna flowers, mirrors, and coins ritualistically and present them to the Lord, followed by the performance of pooja.
+Children set off firecrackers to celebrate New Year’s birth after the morning rituals of the day.

-For the convenience of Sabarimala pilgrims, KSRTC has begun providing bus services from Pampa to Coimbatore, Palani, and Thenkasi.
-The governments of Tamil Nadu and Karnataka have also been permitted to operate buses to Pampa.
+The governments of Tamil Nadu and Karnataka have also received permission to operate buses to Pampa.
 There is a chain service running between Pampa and Nilackal base camps.

 If you choose to go by road to Sabarimala temple, Pamba is the nearest place which is 5 KM away.
 Visit 99Pandit for more information related to it.